the evolution of my weird relationship with music & the origins of my occult references

 i found a few that i really liked and so followed the rabbit hole to discover the original artists. that way i found a few artists i really like up to today (maëlle, london grammar, daneliya tuleshova). i also got recommended a channel called "in the woods", which curated "post-rock" music. i had no idea what it meant but it seemed like a cool concept, so i explored to find stuff that i really liked as well (those who ride with giants, black hill).

-i didn't know art/music could convey emotion, stories, in a level of truth that only language sometimes can't. the only other place i'd felt this way before, i realized, was anime.
+i didn't know art/music could convey emotion, stories, in a level of truth/resonance that only language sometimes can't. the only other place i'd felt this way before - i realized - was anime.

 and then two major things happened.
 1) i discovered dakhabrakha, and 2) i discovered brazilian nerdcore.